 ■ In June, Mjaftoni Xhymertaj, aged 22, and her small child were forcibly evicted by police, apparently without prior written notice or right of appeal, from her shared room in a Tirana school dormitory.
 She was not offered alternative accommodation.
 Mjaftoni Xhymertaj was raised in an orphanage, was unemployed, with poor health and in great poverty.
 She was subsequently permitted to return, but had no security of tenure.
 The conditions were severely inadequate for a young family.

-- Amnesty International delegates visited Albania in November.
+- Amnesty International delegates visited Albania in November. - Investigation urged into Albania protest (PRE01/025/2011)

 ALGERIA

 PEOPLE'S DEMOCRATIC REPUBLIC OF ALGERIA